 I earned an A.S. degree in Electronics Technology in 1983, then promptly became a computer programmer instead.
 I finally started working as a Military Electronics Specialist and one-person Facilities Management department at Honeywell DCPD in 1988.
 I left that field in 1991 to become a technical editor, which is what I've been doing ever since.
-Patent applications, facilities management, SOPs, tech manuals and spec sheets, sales and marketing literature.
-Simply put, editing is what I was meant to do.

 I was, however, always a reading junkie.

 I was born in 1963.
-I got my first typewriter as a Christmas present, in 1978.
+I got my first typewriter as a Christmas present in 1978.
 Used.
 It was a Royal.
 It was manual.
 It was ancient.
 I loved it.

 I started editing and proofreading in 1991, and I established Michael Edits in 1999.

 But before I was an editor, I was an author.
 I think I'm done with that, but I've been wrong before.
-Done with it for now, I suppose.

 Short Story Collection

-Modern Day Speculative
+Modern Day Speculative Novels

 (Greek mythic / literary / philosophical)

-Later Barry Drake Novels
+The Barry Drake Novels

 I started writing comic books in 1972.
 I was nine years old.
 The kids in the neighborhood loved them.
 I wrote my first published short story in 1979, won my first award in 1980, and never stopped writing.